aquariumbio/pydent/docs/_sources/basics/getting_started.rst

 ::

-    print("We just grabbed sample {} with name {}".format(mysample.id, mysample.name)
+    print("Retrieved sample {} with name {}".format(mysample.id, mysample.name)

-We can also grab many samples at the same time:
+We can also get many samples at the same time:

 ::